North Academic Center

 A specialist in Romanticism and critical theory, Professor Wilner joined the City College Department of English in 1985 and the faculty of the CUNY Graduate Center in 2000.
-A former Chair of the Department and Director of the Program in Comparative Literature, he most recently served the College as Senior Faculty Advisor for Undergraduate Education.
+A former Chair of the Department and Director of the Program in Comparative Literature, he also served as the College's Senior Faculty Advisor for Undergraduate Education.
 He is a former President of the International Conference on Romanticism.

 A.B. in French Literature, Cornell University, 1969